College of Dentistry Fringe Benefit Program

 ** “If approved” means that a disabled employee will be approved for a waiver of premium if he/she meets the requirements of disability for life insurance (to meet the requirement an employee may not be capable of working in any occupation).

-This policy is underwritten by ING/Reliastar and is designed to offset the economic impact brought about by total or partial long-term disability.
+This policy is underwritten by The Standard Insurance Company and is designed to offset the economic impact brought about by total or partial long-term disability.
 The benefits as set forth under this policy will begin after the insured’s sixth month of total or partial disability.
 The maximum benefit period due to sickness is based on your age at the time of disability.
 The monthly income benefit is equal to 60% of the monthly salary to a maximum of $15,000 per month.
-There is no offset until benefits from Unum Provident, Social Security, Worker’s Compensation, the Teacher’s Retirement System or any other group disability compensation exceed 70% of the monthly salary, in which case the Unum Provident Corporation benefit is reduced to a level equal to 70% of the monthly salary.
+There is no offset until benefits from The Standard Insurance Company, Social Security, Worker’s Compensation, the Teacher’s Retirement System or any other group disability compensation exceed 70% of the monthly salary, in which case The Standard Insurance Company benefit is reduced to a level equal to 70% of the monthly salary.
 Cost of Living Adjustment rider is included.

 State of Florida Optional Retirement Plan

-All Faculty appointed after July 1, 1989 and who receive state salary are participants in the Optional Retirement Program (ORP).
-Participation in the ORP continues unless the employee’s job status changes such that participation in the FRS becomes mandatory.
-The administrative cost of this plan will be paid entirely by the State through the University, although you may voluntarily contribute up to the same percentage of your earnings that is contributed to the ORP on your behalf.
+Faculty appointed after July 1, 1989 participate in the State University System Optional Retirement Program (SUSORP).
+Participation in the SUSORP continues unless the employee’s job status changes such that participation in the FRS becomes mandatory.
+The current administrative cost of this plan is 2.2% and will be deducted from the employer contribution of 7.34%.
+You are required to contribute 3% and you may voluntarily contribute up to 5.14% of your salary.
 Participation in other employee benefit plans may be available at low rates through the University and Veterans Administration with maximum availability depending upon age and salary.
 In addition to the annuity program described above, a variety of voluntary 403b annuity investment options are also available through State of Florida payroll deduction.